How PPP Loans Are Tied to Fraudulent Political Contributions

 Tracie Burke | Motion to Quash LLC | August 27, 2023

-Use of political campaign funds has been of great interest lately among Louisiana voters and members of the Louisiana Board of Ethics.
-The Motion to Quash scorecards are sufficient to provide accurate, reliable and sound judgment of campaign finance abuse.
-Motion to Quash identifies quid pro quo by compiling and analyzing campaign contribution data and through its understanding of the electoral and public policy-making process.
+The use of political campaign funds has recently sparked great interest in Louisiana.
+This interest is shared among both voters and members of the Louisiana Board of Ethics.
+The Motion to Quash scorecards are enough to give precise, reliable and sound judgment of campaign finance abuse.
+Motion to Quash compiles and analyzes campaign contribution data.
+It identifies quid pro quo through its understanding of the electoral and public policy-making process.

 Anti Corruption Scorecard for Jefferson Parish State Senator Candidates